Overview

 For Existing Connections via API

 You can add or update filters on existing connections using the PATCH /connections/current endpoint.
 Include the filters object in your request body with the desired configuration.
+To view the current filters applied to a connection, use the GET /connections/current endpoint.

 For Existing Connections via Terminal Dashboard